 Income Tax – As a non-resident, you will only need to pay taxes on income generated in Spain, however this includes income from property.
 Impuesto sobre la Renta de No Residentes, (or IRNR for short) needs to be paid whether you make money from renting your property or not!
 If you do rent out your property, and you’re an EU citizen, you can deduct any rental expenses, including any interest you pay on a mortgage.
 Income Tax from property is currently set to 19% of your net rental income.
 Even if you don’t rent out your property, you’ll still be taxed on the “potential income” your property could generate if you had rented it out.
 Currently, this is 1.1% of your property’s cadastral value.
 And income tax on the “potential income” is 19% for EU citizens and 24% for citizens of other countries.

-If you would like advice about buying a property in Spain, please feel free to contact us.
+If you would like advice about buying a property in Javea or Spain generally, please feel free to contact us.